-Besides the meal plan, all of the dorms have kitchens that your student can utilize at any time.
+Besides the meal plan, all of the dorms have kitchens that your students can utilize at any time.
 Students can purchase small refrigerators to keep in their dorms as well as microwaves.
 If the meal plan or cooking for themselves is not working for them, while maybe not the healthiest option, students today can get almost any type of meal delivered directly to their dorms.
-Companies include GrubHub, Eat24, Seamless, Doordash and limited areas for Delivery Dudes.
+Companies include GrubHub, Eat24, Seamless, Doordash, and limited areas for Delivery Dudes.
 Check out our blog on Meal Services from some of the meal kit alternatives that may work for them too.

-And if all else fails, you can always send them some of your own home cooked meals!
+And if all else fails, you can always send them some of your own home-cooked meals!

 Remember over winter break most dining locations will be closed.
 After January 1st hours are limited again until the spring semester begins.